CS-SI/SafeScale/doc/TENANTS.md

 The same configuration can be provided in JSON or in YAML.

-Here is the JSON equivalent of the example TOML configuration file :
+Here is the JSON equivalent of the TOML configuration file example:

 ```json
 {